Save

-Growing up, making strawberry shortcake with freshly picked, local berries was tradition.
+Making strawberry shortcake with freshly picked, local berries has long been tradition in my family.

-In those days, after spooning a generous amount of sweet, macerated berries and accompanying juices over the warm cake, we poured milk into the bottom of our bowls and ate it as one would enjoy cereal or stovetop oatmeal.
+After spooning a generous amount of sweet, macerated berries and accompanying juices over the warm cake, we poured milk into our bowls and ate the strawberry shortcake as one would enjoy cereal or stovetop oatmeal.

 The following shortcake is my mom’s classic recipe.
 It’s easy, completely delicious, and allows for a store-bought shortcut in the form of Bisquick.